La Peña Cultural Center

-La Peña Cultural Center, or La Peña for short, is a multicultural center in the United States.
+La Peña Cultural Center, or La Peña for short, is a multicultural center in Berkeley, California.
 It was founded in 1975 by Latin American and Californian allies in Berkeley, California in response to the 1973 coup d'état in Chile, or golpe de estado.
 The center was a focal point for the opposition-in-exile to dictator Augusto Pinochet during his rule, and later evolved into a nonprofit organization whose mission is to promote peace, social justice and community action through cultural arts, education and community action.
 La Peña is located at 3105 Shattuck Avenue in the Ashby neighborhood of South Berkeley, California.

 History

 Founding members included: five Americans (Eric Leenson, Kevin Duncan, Craig McCaleb, Janis Teruggi, and Kay Cole), and three Chilean expatriates (Hugo Brenni, Patricia Brenni, and Juan Orson).
 Some of the founders were connected to Non-Intervention in Chile (NICH), a group was dedicated to supporting the Allende government and exposing the U.S. government's actions to undermine it.
 The center was a focal point for the opposition-in-exile to dictator Augusto Pinochet during his rule.

 As a cultural center La Peña was founded with the belief that art and culture should play an activist role and that the center serves as a community gathering place, artist center, entertainment venue, and as a meeting place that aims to build community through artists and social activism.

 Since its official founding in 1975, La Peña has become the home, hub and catalyst for dozens of Bay Area communities, offering classes and events rooted in distinct cultural traditions from the Americas and the Caribbean.
 Classes include: Puerto Rican Bomba y Plena, Afro-Peruvian cajon and dance, Capoeira Angola from Brazil, Son Jarocho jarana & zapateo from Mexico, Cuban Charanga and Salsa student ensembles, and more.

 During the 1980s, La Peña became a gathering place for refugees from the violent political upheavals in Central America, and played a crucial role in the Central America solidarity movement.